aramsmith/MicroHack/03-Azure/01-03-Infrastructure/07_Azure_Virtual_Network_Manager/README.md

 [Solution Steps](./walkthrough/challenge-4/solution.md)

 ## Challenge 5: Security Admin Configuration
-A security admin Configuration allows you to enforce security policies on resources that match a rule's condition set.
+A Security Admin Configuration allows you to enforce security policies on resources that match a rule's condition set.
 For example, you can define a security admin rule to block network traffic to virtual networks over a high-risk port.
 These rules only apply to resources within the scope of the Azure Virtual Network Manager instance.

 Security admin rules are evaluated before network security rules.
 Depending on the type of security admin rule you create, they can interact differently with network security group rules.
 When this happens, organizations can set enforced security policies alongside the teams' network security groups that address their own use cases.